cloudmesh/cloudmesh-pi-burn/README.md

 **Step 0.** Ensure the first SD card is inserted into the burner.

-We can run `cms burn info` again as we did above to verify our SD card is connected.
+We can run `cms burn info` again as we did above to verify our SD Card is connected.

 **Step 1.** Burning the Cards

-`cms burn` supports logical incremenation of numbers/characters.
+`cms burn` supports parameterized hostnames that allow automatic incrementation of numbers.

 For example, `red00[1-2]` is interpreted by cms burn as `[red001, red002]`.
 Similarly, `red[a-c]` is interpreted by cms burn as `[reda, redb, redc]`.